CJGreig/QGIS-Documentation/docs/training_manual/basic_map/symbology.rst

 -------------------------------------------------------------------------------

 This is good stuff so far, but there's more to a layer's symbology than just its color.
-Next we want to eliminate the lines between the different land use areas so as to make the map less visually cluttered.
+Next we want to eliminate the lines between the different impervious surfaces so as to make the map less visually cluttered.

 #.
-Open the :guilabel:`Layer Properties` window for the :guilabel:`landuse`
+Open the :guilabel:`Layer Properties` window for the :guilabel:`impervious_surfaces`
    layer.

    Under the |symbology| :guilabel:`Symbology` tab, you will see the same kind